LedgeDash/unum/docs/runtime.md

 Source specifies where the data is coming from.
 It can be `http`, `s3`, `dynamodb`.

-if `Source: http`, data in the `Value` field should be a JSON object that the unum runtime passes directly to the user function as input.
+If `Source` is `http`, data in the `Value` field should be a JSON object that the unum runtime passes directly to the user function as input.

 If `Source` is not `http`, data in the `Value` field is one or more pointers to an unum data store whose type is specified in `Source`.
 The content of `Value` depends on the data store type.
 For example, if `Source: s3`, `Value` would be one or more keys.